Helping students with learning differences succeed academically

 About the REACH program

-TCA has a long standing tradition of working to meet the needs of students with learning challenges and disabilities.
-For more than 10 years, the REACH program has worked with individuals and small groups of students to equip them with the tools needed to not only succeed academically, but to embrace the person God designed them to be.
-Even in the years before the REACH program began, there was differentiated programming to meet the needs of each TCA student.
+Trinity Christian Academy has a long standing tradition of working to meet the needs of students with learning challenges and disabilities.
+For more than 10 years, the REACH(Resources Empowering All Children) program has worked with individuals and small groups of students to equip them with the tools needed to not only succeed academically, but to embrace the person God designed them to be.
+Once a student becomes a part of the program, a REACH teacher becomes that student’s in-house advocate in every aspect of their TCA experience.
+From academic recommendations to support outside the classroom, REACH is there to make certain the student is supported wherever needed.

-Students receive accommodations that support the work done in the classroom.
-These accommodations may include, but are not limited to: extended time, test read aloud, alternate test format, skeletal notes and use of technology to help meet the individual student’s needs.
-REACH students also attend daily Learning Labs in small study groups.
+Students receive accommodations that support the work done in the classroom based on their individual needs.
+In the first level of support, students receive classroom accommodations and/or modifications.
+These accommodations may include, but are not limited to: extended time, test read aloud, alternate test format, skeletal notes, and use of technology to help meet the individual student’s needs.
+REACH students also attend regular Learning Labs in small study groups.

 Goals of the program